 What makes the ice cream taste like cookie dough?

-Several things: a combination of browned butter, brown sugar, vanilla extract, and chocolate chips.
-These ingredients flavor the ice cream base giving it a deeper, richer flavor than plain vanilla ice cream (which you typically see in cookie dough ice cream).
+A combination of browned butter, brown sugar, vanilla extract, and chocolate chips flavor the ice cream base giving it a deeper, richer flavor than plain vanilla ice cream (which you typically see in cookie dough ice cream).

 - This ice cream is best if it has had a chance to freeze overnight.
 You can eat it within about 10 hours of freezing it, but it will be on the softer side.